cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 We recommend that you use `fetchData()` instead of `doGet(URL, params)` since `fetchData()` not only utilizes `doGet()` but also gives easy access to helper params.
 {{% /note %}}

 #### getInternal()

-Returns Internal object (all capabilities of External object described above) to make internal HTTP requests on secured connection.
+Returns `Internal` object (all capabilities of `External` object described above) to make internal HTTP requests on secured connection.
 URLs passed to Internal object methods are prepended with context path: `/console`.

+To all requests the following headers are added:
-'Authentication-Token' header with current token value is added to all requests.
+* **Authentication-Token** header with current token value,
+* **tenant** header with current selected tenant name.

 #### getManager()

-Returns Manager object (extends capabilities of Internal object described above).
+Returns `Manager` object (extends capabilities of `Internal` object described above).

-Used either to make HTTP requests (see External object methods above) to Cloudify Manager REST API or to read Manager's properties:
+Used either to make HTTP requests (see `External` object methods above) to Cloudify Manager REST API or to read Manager's properties:

 Cloudify Manager REST API HTTP request example: